3nvy/netlify-gart/README.md

-# Typescript, GraphQl, Apollo & React Skeleton
+# GraphQL, Apollo, React and Typescript skeleton using Netlify Functions

 ### This is Full-stack, ready-to-use skeleton that you can use for your projects.
 ### It uses the following technologies: